Mission, Vision, Core Values, and Goals

 - Enhance student engagement through activities such as internships, independent studies, special projects and study-abroad programs.

-- Increase the program’s engagement with the larger college and local community via service learning projects with students.
+- Increase the program’s engagement with the larger University and local community via service learning projects with students.

 - Provide more opportunities for faculty, students and alumni to interact and network together in informal settings.